Arizona's Transportation Business Portal

 Log in to the AZ UTRACS Registration System and open your firm’s submitted registration and update the contacts.
 If the listed individuals don’t already have a user id and password to the system, they will receive an email indicating that they may now login to update the AZ UTRACS Registration and other firm employee’s access to the AZ UTRACS Bidders/Proposers List.

-All firms need to register and maintain an AZ UTRACS Registration to work on federally funded projects.
+Yes, all firms need to register and maintain an AZ UTRACS Registration to work on federally funded projects.
 Firms benefit from completing the registration because a firm profile is added to the AZ UTRACS Firm (DBE) Search Directory.
 DBE firms are automatically added to the AZ UTRACS Directory when their DBE Certification becomes active.
 Pending DBE firm may choose to complete an AZ UTRACS Registration while waiting for their certification request to be processed, in order to be listed in the AZ UTRACS Firm Directory sooner.

 CFR 49 Part 26.11 requires ADOT to "create and maintain a bidders list to provide as accurate data as possible about the universe of DBE and non-DBE contractors and subcontractors who seek to work on...Federally-assisted contracts".
 The AZ UTRACS Registration process is ADOT’s process for ensuring compliance.
 All firms working on ADOT projects or being listed as a bidder or proposer on a federally funded contract with ADOT or its subrecipients should complete an AZ UTRACS registration